• Published February 29, 2024

 Access Our Webinar!

 Learn how organizations can move beyond cosmetic promises to making meaningful progress towards lasting, systemic change.
-Watch our experts and client voices discuss the critical need for organizational accountability when it comes to equity, diversity, and inclusion (EDI) statements and initiatives.
+Watch our experts and client voices on the need for organizational accountability for equity, diversity, and inclusion statements and initiatives.

 How to Measure Progress Toward the Goals of Your EDI Statement